AI Sessions

 Common Patterns #

-AI session archival tools generally follow one of two strategies:
+AI session archival tools generally follow one of three strategies:

 Post-hoc export – Read session data from the AI tool’s local storage (e.g.,